flschr/mbplugin-maps/README.md

 1. Visit the [Geoapify page](https://www.geoapify.com/) and create a free account.
 The Free plan currently includes **3000 map tile requests and 3000 static map requests per day**, which is more than enough for most Micro.blog sites.
 2. After signing up, navigate to your Geoapify dashboard and create an API key.
 3. Copy the generated key into the plugin settings field labelled “Geoapify API key”.
+Static previews will not load without a valid key.
 4. Optionally choose one of Geoapify’s static map themes and enter its identifier in the “Static preview style” field (leave blank to keep the default style).
+Refer to the [Geoapify map style catalog](https://apidocs.geoapify.com/docs/icon/learn-more/) for the currently supported identifiers such as
+   `osm-carto`, `klokantech-basic`, `maptiler-3d`, or `dark-matter-yellow-roads`.

 > [!NOTE]
 > Your existing posts and shortcodes do not need to change—the plugin will automatically use the new OpenStreetMap-based renderer once the Geoapify key has been added.